Jean de Coninck

 Jean de Coninck (1744–1807) was a Dutch-Danish merchant and ship-owner.
 In 1785, he joined his elder brother, Frédéric de Coninck, as partner in the Copenhagen-based trading house Coninck & Reiersen.
 He purchased the country house Marienborg in 1803 and was from 1806 a co-owner of the Royal Danish Silk Manufactury in Bredgade.
 He served as Russian consul in Copenhagen.

 Biography

-Jean de Coninck was born in the Netherlands, the son of Jean de C. (1692–1774) and Susanne Esther de Rapin de Thoyras (1710–1785).
+Jean de Coninck was born in the Netherlands, the son of Jean de Coninck (1692–1774) and Susanne Esther de Rapin de Thoyras (1710–1785).